Taylor Swift's trial in Colorado DJ alleged groping case explained

 More trial details

-The trial is expected to last approximately nine days, according to the Denver Post.
+The trial was expected to last approximately nine days, according to the Denver Post.

-The trial began on Monday.
-Swift’s mother, Andrea Swift, already testified and said she didn’t call the police as she wanted to keep the matter private and not have it define her daughter’s life.
+The trial started on Monday.
+Swift’s mother, Andrea Swift, testified and said she didn’t call the police as she wanted to keep the matter private and not have it define her daughter’s life.

 Mueller's lawyer, Gabriel McFarland, showed jurors the controversial photograph during his opening remarks.
 Two jurors stared at the photo on their computer monitors while a few others kept glancing at it as McFarland spoke.